 I finished the first draft of the manuscript for my new book on Friday (more to come on this fruitful journey and the gifts that came from the last several months).
 In many ways, the work is just beginning, but I’m committed to stopping to smell the roses whenever I can.

-To celebrate and reconnect, my family headed down to Port Aransas on the Texas coast, for a weekend of doing nothing.
+Port Aransas on the Texas coast, for a weekend of doing nothing.
 At least that was the idea.

 Even though I love to sit, relax and just listen to the ocean waves, I had a hard time just being.